 Note: In some states, multiple DBAs may be necessary to cover these separate businesses.

-Having one LLC simplifies things because you only have one registered agent, articles of organization, annual report, tax returns making for an overall lower cost than managing several different LLCs.
+Having one LLC simplifies things because you only have one registered agent, articles of organization, annual report, and tax returns making for an overall lower cost than managing several different LLCs.

 However, going this route means the LLC and all affiliated companies can be affected for the actions, business debts, etc. of the other.
-So while you still personally protected, the two companies are tied together legally.
-Referring back to our example, if a renter gets hurt in one of the properties and sues the rental business, the assets of the construction company is also at risk.
+So while you are still personally protected, the two companies are tied together legally.
+Referring back to our example, if a renter gets hurt in one of the properties and sues the rental business, the assets of the construction company are also at risk.

 How Do You Add a DBA to an LLC?

-The process to file a DBA in most states is varies based on the type of business structure.
+The process to file a DBA in most states varies based on the type of business structure.
 To register a DBA as an LLC or corporation is different from a sole proprietorship or general partnership.
 Most LLCs and corporations will register their DBA name with the Secretary of State or other state entity that is in charge of handling entity registrations.
 Before filing, a name search will be needed as each name will need to be unique.